wanforge/quotes/README.md

 - 🌊 Courage is not the absence of fear, but simply moving on with dignity despite that fear.
 - 🍃 Can miles truly separate you from friends...
 If you want to be with someone you love, aren't you already there?
 - 🎵 Conditions fall apart.
 Persist with diligence.
+- 🏆 Chaos and Order are not enemies, only opposites.
 - 🔭 Commitment is an act, not a word.

 - 📢 Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, vision cleared, ambition inspired, and success achieved.